mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

   - `uid` : hex
   - `subscriptionId` : string255
 - Params:
-  - `productName`: Name of the subscribed product from the upstream payment system
+  - `productId`: Name of the subscribed product from the upstream payment system
   - `createdAt`: Date of subscription creation

 ### Response